- Sheldon B. Lubar Professor of Management, Organizations & Strategic Management

 Dr. Ragins is active in her professional community.
 She was awarded the first Visiting Research Fellowship position at Catalyst and was a Research Advisor for 9-to-5, the National Association of Working Women.
 She helped establish UWM’s Institute for Diversity Education and Leadership (IDEAL) and received a Fulbright Senior Specialist Award to help develop the Australian Consortium for Diversity Leadership.
 She also served as a Distinguished Research Fellow at Queen Mary University's Centre for Research in Equality and Diversity.

 In recognition of her mentoring and service to the profession, Dr. Ragins received the Academy of Management’s Mentoring Best Practice Award and the Janet Chusmir Service Award.
-She has also received numerous research and teaching awards from the UWM School of Business and was honored with the university-wide UWM Alumni Association Award for Teaching Excellence.
+She has also received numerous research and teaching awards from the UWM College of Business and was honored with the university-wide UWM Alumni Association Award for Teaching Excellence.